 If the company will meet the Revenue’s requirements, it will obtain the Certificate 13B, which will then allow it to benefit from VAT tax exemptions.
 Non-resident companies are also entitled to benefit from the provisions of the Section 13 of the VAT Act.

 Please note that foreign companies that have concluded the Irish VAT registration are legally required to comply with the VAT rules available in this country, which means that they will need to complete specific documents following the Irish tax rules, such as completing invoices and electronic invoices, credit notes, and other required documents.

 Why register for VAT in Ireland?

-When not mandatory, VAT registration can also bring various benefits to taxpayers.
+When not mandatory, VAT registration in 2021 can also bring various benefits to taxpayers.
 This happens because, VAT refunds are available in Ireland based on the tax returns filed with the local tax authorities.
 This means that a company or person can claim back the amount of money paid as VAT partially or entirely.

 One of the greatest advantages of VAT registration in Ireland

 is that one may claim a refund.
 If you require help for Irish VAT registration

 you may rely on our team of specialists in company formation in Ireland

 for personalized accounting services and other information regarding the VAT procedures

 available for the import of goods into this country.